High Wycombe: Parliamentary constituency

 High Wycombe was also in the constituency represented by John Hampden (1594-1643), a leading MP and Parliamentarian commander who was killed in action during the Wars of the Three Kingdoms.

+The town is represented by Labour MP Emma Reynolds.

-The town is currently represented by Conservative MP Steve Baker.
+The town until the 4 July 2024 General Election was represented by Conservative MP Steve Baker.
 He was chairman of the eurosceptic European Research Group and was a junior minister in the Department for Exiting the European Union from 2017 to 2018.
 In July 2018, Baker resigned alongside Brexit Secretary David Davis and Foreign Secretary Boris Johnson in opposition to the Chequers plan proposed by Prime Minister Theresa May.

 Local government

 Since 2020, there has only been one tier of local government covering High Wycombe, being the unitary authority of Buckinghamshire Council.
-There is no parish or town council for High Wycombe, which has been an unparished area since 1974 when the former High Wycombe Borough Council was abolished.
-Instead of a town council, the councillors elected to Buckinghamshire Council to represent the unparished area of High Wycombe also act as charter trustees, meeting to choose the town's mayor.
+The former High Wycombe Borough Council was abolished in 1974.
+Instead of a town council, the councillors elected to Buckinghamshire Council to represent the unparished part of High Wycombe also act as charter trustees, meeting to choose the town's mayor.

 The ancient parish of Chepping Wycombe covered both the town of High Wycombe and a large rural area around it.
 To distinguish it from the neighbouring parish of West Wycombe, the parish was historically known variously as East Wycombe, Great Wycombe, High Wycombe, Much Wiccomb, Chipping, Chipping Wycombe, or Chepping Wycombe.
 The latter version eventually became the official name of parish, despite the town itself being more usually known as High Wycombe.
 The town does not appear to have been a borough at the time of the Domesday Book in 1086, but was being described as a borough by the 1180s.
 In the 1220s and 1230s there were disputes with the lord of the manor, Alan Basset, as to the extent of the town's independence.
 These disputes were settled in favour of the town, with its borough rights being confirmed in 1237.
 Charters confirming the town's borough status were subsequently issued on a number of occasions.
 As part of the general overhaul of ancient boroughs across the country under the Municipal Corporations Act 1835, the town became a municipal borough on 1 January 1836, under the name of Chepping Wycombe.

 The borough only covered the built-up area of the town, rather than the whole parish.
 The borough council was therefore responsible for the secular elements of local government within its area, whereas the Chepping Wycombe parish vestry was responsible for secular matters in the part of the parish outside the borough, whilst being responsible for ecclesiastical matters across the whole parish, including the borough.
 In 1866, under the Poor Law Amendment Act 1866, the old parish of Chepping Wycombe was split into two civil parishes: one called "Wycombe" or "Wycombe Borough" which covered the area of Chepping Wycombe municipal borough, and another parish which retained the name "Chepping Wycombe" which covered the rural parts of the old parish outside the borough.